Commonwealth Shared Scholarship Scheme

 How to apply

-Applicants who applied before the deadline will be informed of the outcome by July 2019.
+Applicants will be informed of the outcome in June.